 On my two boat rack, I put a board across the top where I’ll put some hooks to hang my life jackets, etc. I built a three boat rack, shown below, for a friend.

-More photos are available in the photo gallery.
-If the photos don’t answer your questions, feel free to drop me a note.
+If these photos don’t answer your questions, feel free to drop me a note.